sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans.md

 ## Introduction

-In this section, you will learn how to customise the visual appearance of API Products and plans with the Tyk Enterprise Developer Portal.
+In this section, you will learn how to customize the visual appearance of API Products and plans with the Tyk Enterprise Developer Portal.
 That includes:
 - The display name for API Products and plans.
 - The description and logo of API Products that will be displayed on the API Product catalog page.
 - Tags for API Products to match them with related blog posts.

 ## Customize API Products
-To customise the visual appearance of API Products:
+To customize the visual appearance of API Products:
-1. Navigate to the **API Products** menu, select the product that you want to customise (the Payment API in example below).
-In this menu you can customise the following aspects of API Products:
+1. Navigate to the **API Products** menu, select the product that you want to customize (the Payment API in example below).
+In this menu you can customize the following aspects of API Products:
 - **Catalog display name**: This is the name that will be displayed in the external catalog.
 - **Featured API Product**: Tick this option for the API Product to appear on the home page under the **Featured products** section.
 - **Description**: A short description about what this API Product is.
 It is displayed in the catalog and on the API Product page.